HamzaHassanIrshad/HamzaHassanIrshad/README.md

 <h3 align="center">Full-Stack Developer | Cloud & Cybersecurity Enthusiast | AI Explorer</h3>

 <p align="center">
-I'm a developer who loves building things—especially full-stack web apps, cloud-native systems, and tools that make life easier.
+I'm a developer who loves building things, especially full-stack web apps, cloud-native systems, and tools that make life easier.
 I enjoy solving problems, learning new tech, and finding better ways to do things.
-Most of the time, you'll find me deep in code, debugging something that refuses to work—and I don’t stop until it does.
+Most of the time, you'll find me deep in code, debugging something that refuses to work, and I don’t stop until it does.
 Outside of tech, I try to stay active, keep a balanced mindset, and keep learning every day.
 </p>

 <p align="left">